corning-incorporated/citam/README.md

 results that are used for unit testing.*

 You can also set the `CITAM_RESULT_PATH` environment variable to the top level directory where you expect all your simulation results to be.
-If you have the `CITAM_RESULT_PATH` environment variable set, you can run `citam dash` (without the --results flag) to start the dashboard.
+If you have the `CITAM_RESULT_PATH` environment variable set, you can run `citam dash` (without the --results flag) to start the dashboard/GUI.

 You can check all simulation runs along with facility-level information in tabular format on the first page.
 By clicking on `View Details`; you will be taken to a screen with detailed information such as: